fityannugroho/idn-area-map/README.md

 ## Installation

 1. Clone this repository
-1. Install dependencies: `npm install`
+1. Install dependencies: `pnpm install`
-1. Run the app: `npm run dev`
+1. Run the app: `pnpm run dev`
 1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## License